partha99saha/partha99saha/README.md

     <img width="300" src="https://github.com/kiranjolisa/kiranjolisa/raw/main/code.gif?raw=true">
 </p>
 <br>
-<h3 align="center">Hi 👋 Great to see you here!, I'm &#60;Partha/&#62; , A &#60;a tech enthusiast&#62;&#60;/a tech enthusiast&#62; Full Stack developer from India</h3>
+<h3 align="center">Hi 👋 Great to see you here!, I'm Partha; , &#60;a tech enthusiast&#62;&#60;/a tech enthusiast&#62; Full Stack developer from Kolkata,India</h3>

-<h4 align = "center" >I am currrently working as Software Developer.I Consider myself as a skilled NodeJS Developer.I like problems as they enable us to change our way of thinking.I like to Paint Listneing Music and Travelling</h4>
+<h4 align = "center" >I am currrently working as Software Developer.I like problems as they enable us to change our way of thinking.I like to Paint Listneing Music and Travelling</h4>

  - 👀 &nbsp; I’m interested in **learning technical stuffs** and **building real-world applications**